292 billion US$

-In 2012, more than 80% of the bananas (and 99% of the Cavendish cultivars) were produced on the island of Mindanao, with Davao, Northern Mindanao and Soccskargen as the top regions and Davao del Norte, Compostela Valley and Bukidnon as the top three provinces.
+In 2018, 84% of the bananas (and 99% of the Cavendish cultivars) were produced on the island of Mindanao, with Davao region, Northern Mindanao and Soccskargen as the top three regions.7

-The main Saba-producing regions are Davao, Soccskargen and Northern Mindanao on the island of Mindanao, with Davao del Sur, North Cotabato and Lanao del Norte as the top three provinces.
+The main Saba-producing regions were Davao region, Soccskargen and Northern Mindanao on the island of Mindanao, and Cagayan Valley.7

-The main Lacatan-producing regions are Soccskargen, Davao and Northern Mindanao on the island of Mindanao, with North Cotabato, Davao del Sur and Lanao del Norte as the top three provinces.
+The main Lakatan-producing regions were Soccskargen, Davao region and Northern Mindanao on the island of Mindanao.7

-In 2015, more than 4.5m tonnes of Cavendish cultivars were produced on some 85,000 ha.
+In 2018, more than 4.9 million metric tons7 of Cavendish cultivars were produced on some 88,667 ha6 .
 Cavendish cultivars are grown in small to large commercial plantations for the domestic and export markets.
 Export bananas are produced by Filipino-owned firms and multinational corporations.
 The small- and medium-scale farmers producing bananas for export either sell to multinationals or directly to traders.
 A small portion of the country's exports are organic bananas.

 Smallholder farmers commonly grow bananas primarily for home consumption in backyard gardens.
 They grow a diversity of dessert and cooking cultivars depending on their preferences and the ease with which they can be produced.